dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/capture-vision-router/settings.md

 **Return Value**

-The capture vision settings in a JSON string.
+The Capture Vision settings in a JSON string.

 ## outputSettingsToFile

-Output the targeted capture vision settings to a JSON file.
+Output the targeted Capture Vision settings to a JSON file.

 <div class="sample-code-prefix"></div>
 >- Objective-C